capeprivacy/pycape/examples/README.md

 ## Mean: running functions on Python types

-To facilate serialization and deserialization of the input and output, PyCape offers the option to automatically handle serialization for native python types with [MessagePack](https://msgpack.org/index.html) by decorating the cape handler function with `@serdio.lift_io` and setting `use_serdio=True` in `cape.run` or `cape.invoke`.
+To facilate serialization and deserialization of the input and output, we use Serdio, which can automatically handle serialization for native python types with [MessagePack](https://msgpack.org/index.html).
+To use Serdio, we decorate our cape handler function with `@serdio.lift_io` and set `use_serdio=True` when we call `cape.run` or `cape.invoke`.
 See `examples/mean/app.py` for instructions on decorating.

 As an example, we will compute the mean of a list of numbers.
 All commands should be run from the root directory of the repo.